 The following arrangements will apply to enable public access outside of work hours, and to address concerns about emergency access if required:

 - Works will not proceed should the fire danger level be catastrophic and/or bushfire activity level is elevated to ‘Watch & Act’ in the Douglas Park/Wilton area.

 - Works will be performed between the hours of 6am and 6pm Monday – Friday only.
 The road will be fully closed at this time.

 - Works will take 10 weeks to complete.

 - In an Emergency: contact details for the shift supervisor will be on the gates and a phone and / or CB radio call will be able to have the road cleared and re-opened within 20-30 minutes.

 - The road will be fully opened outside of work hours and on weekends.

 A new path forward has been developed with high attention to fire conditions.
 The road will now open between work shifts and on weekends.

 Road closure will only be in place while personnel are on location.
 The site will be managed in a way which the road can reopen within 30 minutes.
 Work will be placed on hold if local fire threat levels reach catastrophic or watch and act status issued.

 The investigation highlighted some cliff features which need urgent action.
-The works scheduled for early next year will address the features which require immediate treatment.
+The works scheduled will address the high risk features which require immediate treatment.